aylindaiana/aylindaiana/README.md

 ### SOBRE MÍ:

-- 🔭 Now a days i’m practicing C# with .Net and Java.
+- 🔭 Currently, I’m practicing C# with .Net and Java.
-- Happy to share that recently, i graduated as Technical Degree in programming in U.T.N
+- Happy to share that recently, I graduated as Technical Degree in programming in U.T.N
-- 🌱 I’m currently open to work in FULL TIME or PART TIME, i like to adapt in new environments and feel ready for new challenges that allow me to develop professionally.
+- 🌱 I’m currently open to work in FULL TIME or PART TIME, I like to adapt in new environments and feel ready for new challenges that allow me to develop professionally.
-- 💬 Thinking in new ideas with study hacks and Web Pages.
+- 💬 Thinking in new ideas with studing hacks and Web Pages.
 While studing a bachelor's degree in science in Universidad de la Ciudad de Buenos Aires.
   Let's talk!
 - 📫 My contact is aylindaianapaniagua@gmail.com